 Inventory mustn’t be just a formal event but a way to obtain information that reflects reality.
 To achieve this, it’s important to observe two conditions:

-1. Inventory should not increase the workload of the staff
+- Inventory should not increase the workload of the staff

 If you assign a regular employee to conduct inventory counting, relieve them of their direct duties during this time.
 Alternatively, engage an external specialist to perform the check.

-1. The purpose of the inventory counting is to conduct accurate counts and summaries of the stock, not those that are favorable to the employees conducting the recount.
+- The purpose of the inventory counting is to conduct accurate counts and summaries of the stock, not those that are favorable to the employees conducting the recount.

 To avoid manipulations with goods and false information in documents, outsourcing services are a better choice.
 An employee who is not personally interested in the results of the inspection will not hide the real indicators and report false information.

+Using an automated inventory counting system simplifies stock-taking and reduces errors.
+You always know how much stock should be in your store or warehouse.
+When you enter the actual data, you can quickly identify any shortages or excesses, both in terms of quantity and monetary value.
 However, closing a point of sale or department for inventory counting means temporarily halting sales, so it’s important to carry out the process as quickly as possible.
 This problem can be solved through automatic stock-taking.

 To avoid errors leading to misplacement and excessive paperwork, you can automate the compilation process with Kladana.
 To do this, connect our software to a data collection terminal.
 You just need to scan the barcodes of products in the warehouse.
 The system automatically searches for discrepancies and then generates an inventory list.
 In Kladana, you can also download or fill out online all the documents needed for inventory counting: stock and stock movement reports, product cards, and others.

-Automated Inventory Counting in Kladana ERP
+Automated Inventory-Taking in Kladana ERP

 Accumulate all processes related to sales and inventory management — stock management, warehousing, CRM, online sales tools, and integrations.
 If you produce goods, a manufacturing module will be of use.

-• Control stock levels in warehouses and goods for sale;
+- Control stock levels in warehouses and goods for sale;

-• Automatically create purchase orders based on sales statistics or minimum stock levels (set reorder point);
+- Automatically create purchase orders based on sales statistics or minimum stock levels (set reorder point);

-• Set reorder points to avoid stockouts;
+- Set reorder points to avoid stockouts;

-• View real profit for each product;
+- View real profit for each product;

-• Print price tags and thermal labels, having created your own design and custom print forms;
+- Print price tags and thermal labels, having created your own design and custom print forms;

-• 15‑minute start, 24/7 support, and a free 14‑day plan available.
+- 15‑minute start, 24/7 support, and a free 14‑day plan available.

 To sum it up, let’s revise the learning material and create a handy stock-taking checklist:

-Frequently Asked Questions on Inventory Counting
+Frequently Asked Questions on Stock-Taking

 Let’s explore the most common questions that novices often have when they are eager to conduct inventory counts.